kpengwin/nand2tetris/09/Flappy/Design.md

-x Game stops if you go off the top or bottom x There are pillars which form gaps x The pillar/gaps approach you
-- If you hit the pillars the game ends x The game adds ten to your score if you pass a gap
+x Game stops if you go off the top or bottom x There are pillars which form gaps x The pillar/gaps approach you x If you hit the pillars the game ends x The game adds ten to your score if you pass a gap
 - The gaps get smaller on average as time goes down